cgerold/vagrant-chef-server-client-setup/README.md

 $ knife node edit node_name
 ```

-* Assign the role to the node (place the role within the run_list definition)
+* Assign the webserver role to the node (place the role within the run_list definition)
 ```
 {
 	"name": "node1",